Hästveda

 Hästveda is a locality situated in Hässleholm Municipality, Scania County, Sweden with 1,623 inhabitants in 2010.

 The etymology of Hästveda indicates that the name originally signified a wood, or forest where horses were kept.

 Hästveda Church is a medieval church with well-preserved both Romanesque and Gothic frescos.

 Hästveda railway station is situated on the Southern Main Line and is served by the Växjö–Hässleholm route of the Krösatågen regional rail network.

+Society

+In central Hästveda is the lake Lilla Sjö, which is part of a recreational area located next to the community park.
+A hostel is also run in the park during summer.

+In Hästveda there is Hästveda church from the 12th century.
+The church has murals from the 12th and 15th centuries.

+To the west of Hästveda is "Barnens by," which is a summer camp owned by Malmö Municipality.
+5 km northwest of the town is Åbuamossen, where peat extraction has been conducted since 1905.